Are there any forbidden foods in case of phlebitis?

 People prone to deep vein thrombosis and at risk of pulmonary embolism are generally put on preventive anticoagulant treatment, anti-vitamin K (AVK) for example, or new molecules.

-Raphaël Gruman, dietitian nutritionist: The main dietary rule to apply for people on anti-vitamin K, is to limit the consumption of foods rich in vitamin K, which could interfere with their treatment and promote the formation of clots.
+Raphaël Gruman, dietitian nutritionist: The main dietary rule to apply for people on anti-vitamin K, is to limit the consumption of foods rich in vitamin K, which might interfere with their treatment and promote the formation of clots.

 Vitamin K is mainly found in: leafy vegetables (especially spinach and parsley), seaweed, cruciferous vegetables (broccoli, kale, cauliflower, Brussels sprouts, radish, turnip…), rapeseed and soy oils.
 It can be noted that in general, the greener a plant is, the more vitamin K it contains.